john-light/validity-rollups/validity_rollups_on_bitcoin.md

 In an April 2021 blog post, Matter Labs proposed the first validity valutia, zkPorter.[126]
 The design Matter Labs proposed used Ethereum as the settlement layer and a network of zkSync token stakers for data availability.
 In a February 2022 blog post, Celestia Labs proposed a similar valutia design called a Celestium, which could work with validity proof- or fault proof-secured bridges.[127]
 Celestia Labs proposed that Celestiums would use Ethereum as the settlement layer and a separate blockchain called Celestia specifically for data availability.

+In the May 2019 "LazyLedger: A Distributed Data Availability Ledger With Client-Side Smart Contracts" paper that Celestia is based on, Al-Bassam proposes using "data availability sampling" so that valutia chain nodes that rely on LazyLedger for data availability do not have to download the entire LazyLedger blockchain to confirm whether or not the data is available.[128]
+This data availability sampling technique is based on earlier work by Al-Bassam et al in the September 2018 paper "Fraud Proofs: Maximising Light Client Security and Scaling Blockchains with Dishonest Majorities".[129]
+Later research published by Joachim Neu in August 2022 shows that data availability sampling is not a silver bullet, and there remain several open questions about the effectiveness of this technique at scale.[130]

 ### Volition

 A volition gives users a choice on a per-transaction basis between storing data onchain ("rollup mode") or storing data offchain ("validium/valutia mode").
 If the user chooses rollup mode, then the data that they need to unilaterally exit the volition is stored inside a parent chain block as it is with a validity rollup.
 If the user chooses validium/valutia mode, then the data is stored using whatever offchain data availability solution the volition is configured to use.